Royal Bank of Canada Stock Report

 Likely to grow earnings per share at an attractive rate over the next decade?
 Yes

 Positive near-term earnings outlook?
-Probably not given loan losses and possible recession
+Probably yes

 Valuation?
 Neutral